decoil/Folder-Sync/README.md

 # FolderSync

-A production-ready .NET folder synchronization service that maintains an exact replica of a source directory with comprehensive logging, hash-based integrity verification, and optimized performance.
+A .NET-based folder synchronizer that maintains an exact replica of a source directory with comprehensive logging, hash-based integrity verification, and optimized performance.

 ## Quick Start